1. Taking notes

 Regardless of how the course is delivered (distance digital or face-to-face), much of the work you do is similar.
 For example, whether reading on a screen or on page, research shows that you should take notes on paper with a pencil or pen if you want to remember the information.

-✏️ Prompt: Take notes on the following article about monuments in South Africa.
+✏️ Prompt: Take notes on the following publicity piece about qanats in Persia.
 What types of information did you include?
+Include your notes in your worksheet answers.

 ➡️Did you know?
 College work done away from your screen is as valuable as your work in front of a screen?